 As the days passed, I became more familiar with my new stove's Owner's Manual, it wasn't as difficult as it originally seemed.
 In fact, my new appliance is quite easy to use!
 I just needed to spend more time reading the Owner's Manual before using it.

-or call on someone who really can't help, or blame God for our circumstances, the way I blamed the manufacturer for making the stove so difficult to use.
+This scenario got me thinking about the believer's relationship with God.
+We too have been given an Owner's Manual for life—the Bible.
+If we spend little time reading it, and life gets cooking, we might get flustered as I did, or call on someone who really can't help, or blame God for our circumstances, the way I blamed the manufacturer for making the stove so difficult to use.

-Not give in.
-To stand firm. “…so that the body of Christ may be built up. . . we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of
+"To stand firm, so that the body of Christ may be built up. . . we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of

 Jesus" Ephesians 5:13.